Wirus3k/Codecademy_Learn_Python_3_Projects/README.md

 ASCII art is a graphic design technique that uses computers for presentation and consists of pictures pieced together from individual characters.

 Write a Python program called initials.py that displays the initials of your name in block letters as shown and dip your toes into ASCII art.
-### :two: Math Magic<br />
+### :two: Receipts for Lovely Loveseats<br />
-In this project, you will become a mathemagician and write a small program that performs a mathematical magic trick!
-It will involve performing arithmetic operations on an integer that you choose.
+In this project, we will be storing the names and prices of a furniture store’s catalog in variables.
+You will then process the total price and item list of customers, printing them to the output terminal.

 ### :three: A Basic Calculator<br />
 In this project, you will use classes, methods, and objects to create a simple arithmetic calculator.
 The calculator will be able to: